ST. JOHNSBURY, VERMONT

 Picture

-OPTION 2: Explore our Creative Landscape
+9am: OPTION 2: Tour our Creative Landscape

 St. Johnsbury is home to a wealth of creativity.
 Fine art galleries at Catamount Film & Arts and the Backroom Gallery at the Northeast Kingdom Artisans Guild host rotating shows featuring both local and internationally-recognized fine and contemporary artists.
+Use our Arts & Culture directory to find listings for galleries and museums showcasing the artistic, cultural, and historical fabric of our community.

-St. Johnsbury Farmers Market
+Noon: St. Johnsbury Farmers Market

 Picture